facebook/react-native-website/docs/timers.md

 Timers are an important part of an application and React Native implements the [browser timers](https://developer.mozilla.org/en-US/Add-ons/Code_snippets/Timers).

+> Note: when debugging on Android, if the times between the debugger and device have drifted by more than 60s things might not work or results may not be accurate.
+Please correct this by running `` adb shell "date `date +%m%d%H%M%Y.%S`" `` on your debugger machine.

 ## Timers

 - setTimeout, clearTimeout